sfigg/commercialization-public/docset/customize/mdm/healthattestation-csp.md

 -   Place the device in a watch list to monitor the device more closely for potential risks.
 -   Trigger a corrective action, such as such as informing the technical support team to contact the owner investigate the issue.

-<a href="" id="bootappsvn"></a>**BootAppSVN**
-<p style="margin-left: 20px">This attribute identifies the security version number of the Boot Application that was loaded during initial boot on the attested device</p>

-<p style="margin-left: 20px">If reported BootAppSVN equals an accepted value, then allow access.</p>

- <p style="margin-left: 20px">If reported BootAppSVN does not equal an accepted value, then take one of the following actions that align with your enterprise policies:</p>

-- Disallow all access
-- Direct the device to an enterprise honeypot, to further monitor the device's activities.

-<a href="" id="bootmanagersvn"></a>**BootManagerSVN**
-<p style="margin-left: 20px">This attribute identifies the security version number of the Boot Manager that was loaded during initial boot on the attested device.</p>

-<p style="margin-left: 20px">If reported BootManagerSVN equals an accepted value, then allow access.</p>

-<p style="margin-left: 20px">If reported BootManagerSVN does not equal an accepted value, then take one of the following actions that align with your enterprise policies:</p>

-- Disallow all access
-- Direct the device to an enterprise honeypot, to further monitor the device's activities.

-<a href="" id="bootrevlistinfo"></a>**BootRevListInfo**
-<p style="margin-left: 20px">This attribute identifies the Boot Revision List that was loaded during initial boot on the attested device.</p>

-<p style="margin-left: 20px">If reported BootRevListInfo version equals an accepted value, then allow access.</p>

-<p style="margin-left: 20px">If reported BootRevListInfo version does not equal an accepted value, then take one of the following actions that align with your enterprise policies:</p>

-- Disallow all access
-- Direct the device to an enterprise honeypot, to further monitor the device's activities.

-<a href="" id="cipolicy"></a>**CIPolicy**
-<p style="margin-left: 20px">This attribute indicates the Code Integrity policy that is controlling the security of the boot environment.</p>

-<p style="margin-left: 20px">If CIPolicy is not present, or is an accepted (whitelisted) value, then allow access.</p>

-<p style="margin-left: 20px">If CIPolicy is present and is not a whitelisted value, then take one of the following actions that align with your enterprise policies:</p>

-- Disallow all access
-- Place the device in a watch list to monitor the device more closely for potential risks.

 <a href="" id="codeintegrityenabled"></a>**CodeIntegrityEnabled**
 <p style="margin-left: 20px">When code integrity is enabled, code execution is restricted to integrity verified code.</p>